GeoEngineers/GeoMapPing/README.md

 ##Known Issues##
 - The monitoring tool does support ArcGIS.com Map Services in addition to ArcGIS Services.
 ArcGIS.com Map Services are not exactly removed the same way as standard ArcGIS Server Map Services.
 Instead of checking for straight HTTP status calls, ArcGIS.com Map Service calls intercept the Service status.
+- Secure Map Services are not yet supported.